thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 [INSERT IMAGE HERE]

-In this scenario, Git has asked your text editor to ask you to confirm a message for special kind of commit called a merge commit.
-A **merge commit** is result of a merge between three commits.
+In this scenario, Git asks your text editor to confirm a commit message for special kind of commit—a **merge commit**—which is the result of a merge between three commits.
+But why?

+In reality, the `git pull origin master` command is composed of the following two commands.

+1. `git fetch origin master`
+1. `git merge origin/master`

+In other words, the commits on the `master` branch at the central `origin` repository are downloaded to the `origin/master` branch on the local repository.
+Then, Git merges the commits from the `origin/master` branch into the `master` branch.

+In this case, the `master` branch is not directly ahead of the `origin/master` branch.
+Therefore, Git can't perform a fast-forward merge and instead must performs a **three-way merge** between the following commits.

+- The `HEAD` commit
+- The `origin/HEAD` commit
+- Their common base commit

 Show the commit logs of your local repository.